emirodriguezalc/god-frontend-code-test-master/README.md

 ## Doubts and comments

 While reading the VCC-UI documentation, it seems that you are transitioning to something similar to Tailwind.
 That is great!
 I read [this article](https://vcc-ui.vercel.app/blog/2022-11-23-future-css) and loved the idea.
 I'm using Tailwind in my current job, and it has grown on me.
 However, I will stick to VCC-UI as it is a requirement for the test.
 I hope not to be mistaken.
-I converted the provided images and icon into next-gen formats to improve performance.
+I converted the provided images and icon into next-gen formats to improve performance, going from 54kb for each jpg image to 24kb for the webp images.

+I havent used React.FC because we are using react 17 and that brings some non optimal implicit behavior like automatically including children as a prop.

+I have not prioritised unit testing because of time constraints and the usage of typescript.
+I have done unit tests for other applications that used vainilla react, with react testing library, jest, etc. What do you think about unit testing when using TS?

 ## #1